CA2528357431/CA2528357431.github.io/_pages/experience.md

   - Facilitated large-scale and asynchronous AI services to smooth demand peaks

 ### Project: Conversational Audience Builder for Synthetic Society
-Interactively guide users to build their customer profiles through conversation, and provide suggestions of attributes and values in the synthetic society
+- **Intro**: An LLM-driven data analysis agent that interactively guides users to build their customer profiles through conversation, and provides suggestions of attributes and values in the synthetic society
 - **Keypoints**:
   - Developed a dynamic vector search system with query decomposition, boosting attribute retrieval recall to 89%
   - Implemented a Reranking&Validation module to enhance LLM output consistency and stability